NitLab/NITOS_Documentation/source/omf_example.rst

 1.Basics
 ---------
-This simple example introduces you to OMF6.It presents all the basic steps to develop, run, and access the result of an experiment with OMF 6.
+This simple example introduces you to OMF6.
+It presents all the basic steps to develop, run, and access the results of an experiment executed with OMF 6.

 **Experiment Senario**

- This simple experiment involves a single resource of type PC, which has an active network interface.
+ This simple experiment involves a single resource, which has an active network interface.
 In this experiment, we will instruct that resource to start an instance of the 'ping-oml2' application to probe another host on the network attached to that interface (e.g. another host on the Internet, the LAN, or the resource's itself).

  This 'ping-oml2' application is a wrapper around the traditional ping application.
 It captures the ping outputs and sends them as measurement streams to an OML2 collection point (an OML2 server in this case), which then stores them in a database available to the experimenter.